-Select the menu option "PLC" \rightarrow "Login" or click on to link the PLC with the real-time system and load the control program for execution.
-This results in the message "No program on the controller!
-Should the new program be loaded?", which should be acknowledged with "Yes".
+Select the menu option "PLC" $\rightarrow$ "Login" or click on to link the PLC with the real-time system and load the control program for execution.
+This results in the message No program on the controller!
+Should the new program be loaded?, which should be acknowledged with "Yes".
 The runtime environment is ready for

-Fig. 64: TwinCAT 3 development environment (VS shell): logged-in, after program startup
+Fig. 64: TwinCAT development environment (VS shell): logged-in, after program startup

-The two operator control elements for stopping and logout result in the required action (also, "Shift + F5" can be used for stop, or both actions can be selected via the PLC menu).
+The two operator control elements for stopping and logout result in the required action (accordingly also for stop "Shift + F5", or both actions can be selected via the PLC menu).